 (p = 0.028).

-The effect of high fluoride exposure on the level of intelligence in children.
+Effect of fluoride exposure on the intelligence of school children in Madhya Pradesh, India.

 Related Studies :

 An association between elevated fluoride exposure and reduced intelligence has now been observed in 65 IQ studies.
 Although a link between fluoride and intelligence might initially seem surprising or random, it is actually consistent with a large body of animal research.
 This animal research includes the following 45 studies (out